-The overall economic case for Line 1 would be impacted upon directly by capital and operating cost increases and by demand falling lower than forecast.
+The overall economic case for Line 1 will be impacted upon directly by capital and operating cost increases and by demand falling lower than forecast.
 To illustrate this, the 'switching value' of the capital cost, operating cost and scale of demand have been established where the NPV would fall to zero:

-- The capital cost would have to increase by 59%; - Operating cost would have to increase by 123%; and - Transport benefits would have to fall by 30%.
+- The capital cost would have to increase by 22%; - Operating cost would have to increase by 43%; and - Transport benefits would have to fall by 12%.

-8.6.2 Sensitivity tests
+8.6.2 Sensitivity Tests